manojvarkala/MCO-25/README.md

 Setting up a local development environment involves two main parts: the WordPress backend and the React frontend.

+### Prerequisite Plugins

+Before installing the engine plugin, ensure the following plugins are installed and activated on your WordPress site:

+-   **Required:**
+    -   **WooCommerce:** Essential for all e-commerce functionality, including product management and checkout.
+-   **Recommended:**
+    -   **WooCommerce Subscriptions:** Required if you plan to sell subscription-based access to your exams.
+    -   **Affiliates Manager:** A free plugin required for the beta tester affiliate program to function.

 ### Part 1: WordPress Backend Setup (Manual)

 1.  **Install Prerequisites**: Set up a WordPress site with the WooCommerce and WooCommerce Subscriptions plugins installed and activated.